Duatadmin/FrontFT/docs/onboarding_submit_api_docs.md

 5. **Plan Generation**: PlannerAgent generates initial training plan based on user profile

 6. **Agent Switching**: System switches to FeedbackAgent for plan refinement

+7. **Plan Response**: The generated plan is returned in the response with the same format as regular messages

 ## Integration Notes